-Separation anxiety is a recurring fear of being apart from parents, family, or other loved ones.
-Separation anxiety may come about as a result of irrational thoughts based on past life experiences but can also be sparked by completely rational worries situated around current life events or circumstances.
+Separation anxiety may come about as a result of irrational thoughts based on past life experiences, but can also be sparked by completely rational worries situated around current life events or circumstances.
 Separation anxiety disorder usually occurs in children, but adults can also have the condition.
 One sign of separation anxiety disorder is for the symptoms to continue occuring for an extended period of time.

 What Are 3 Signs of Separation Anxiety?